 All of the worries, all of the cares, all of the burdens, all of the schoolwork to be done, all of the family strife, all of the weight gained, all of the health issues, all of the failure – all of these things led to many tears shed this past year and this past week.
 More than have been shed in quite a while.
 Certainly, these are not proud moments.
 But over the last couple of days, as this music has seeped into my heart, and I listened to the first song on the album – “Hold on,” I began to feel some strength return to this weary body.
 The words infused my mind.
 “Hold on, don’t let go, you might figure out you’re stronger than you know…”

-I had to give a sermon in one of my classes a couple of days ago, and the text for the sermon was the Christmas Story, the story of the announcement of the birth of Jesus to the shepherds.
+I had to give a sermon in one of my classes and the text for the sermon was the Christmas Story, the story of the announcement of the birth of Jesus to the shepherds.
 That was their first Christmas, and we read about the results of their newfound faith in Jesus in Luke 2:17-18 above.
 They spread the good news!
 It didn’t matter that they were outcasts, dirty, and the lowest of social ladder.
 I thought back to my own first Christmas and first love and how Jesus just had to be shared.
 As Kristen sings in her song “Christmastime,”

 “I’ve got this joy in my heart something I cannot hide